Left vagus nerve. Vagus nerve - symptoms and treatment of the problem. Anatomy and physiology

 • Start developing your voice, for example, you can hiss like a snake, or roar like a lion.
 The main thing is that these sounds lead to tension in the muscles of the larynx.

-• Feel the vibration in the larynx, the vibration sound should reach the diaphragm and disperse throughout the abdomen.
+• Feel the vibration in the larynx; the vibration sound should reach the diaphragm and spread throughout the abdomen.

-Listen to how you feel, especially the feeling in your chest.
-Pay attention to every, no matter how small, positive change.
-With the daily implementation of this complex, you will increase the tone of the vagus nerve and the whole body, revive the internal energy!
+Listen to how you feel, especially the sensation in your chest.
+Pay attention to every positive change, no matter how small.
+By performing this complex daily, you will increase the tone of the vagus nerve and the entire body, and revitalize your internal energy!